 \section{Large Area Picosecond Photo-Detector}

-The LAPPD Generation I is a large size device which uses a photo-cathode on the entrance window for quantum conversion, and a dual chevron stacked 20 $\mu$m Micro Channel Plate (MCP) for signal amplification.
+The LAPPD Generation II ~\cite{lappd} is the size of 8x8 inch, which uses a photo-cathode on the entrance window for quantum conversion, and a dual chevron stacked 20 $\mu$m Micro Channel Plate (MCP) for signal multiplication.
 The gain at nominal power supply voltages is around 10$^7$, while the dark count self-contribution is ~150~counts/s/cm$^2$.
-These vacuum sealed devices, the size of 8x8 inch, enable to capacitively couple an anode plane through a 4 mm thick glass on the back side, thus enabling the user to design a customized anode plane, and using the readout system of one’s preference.
-Some commercially designed readout systems using waveform sampling technology to sense the strip line patterns on the anode backplane, extrapolating the X and Y coordinate from the time of arrival at each end in one dimension, and charge sharing for the other were already proposed ~\cite{d}.
-We explore the possibility to physically pixelate the device in order to increment the count rate ability, as well to improve on the spatial resolution compared to the strip readout.
-The custom designed PCB (Figure \ref{fig:two}) based back-plane is segmented with various pixel sizes ranging from inch by inch, half inch pitch, to mm sized strips, as well as 6mm pitch pads.
+These vacuum sealed devices enable to capacitively couple an anode plane through a 4 mm thick glass on the back side, thus enabling the user to design a customized anode plane, like we designed ours for various tests (Figure \ref{fig:two}), and using the readout system of one’s preference.
+Some commercially designed readout systems using waveform sampling technology to sense the strip line patterns on the anode backplane, extrapolating the X and Y coordinate from the time of arrival at each end in one dimension, and charge sharing for the other were already proposed ~\cite{drs}.
+We explore the possibility to physically pixelate the device in order to increment the count rate ability, as well to improve on the spatial resolution compared to the strip readout (0.7~mm~x~6.1~mm~\cite{drs}).
+The custom designed PCB based back-plane (Figure \ref{fig:two}) is segmented with various pixel sizes ranging from inch by inch, half inch pitch, to mm sized strips, as well as 6 mm pitch pads.